shannonpileggi/code-review-for-analysts/README.md

 #### Example

-In `df_1` above, results can be QCd but it would be hard to diagnose where code went wrong if results were unexpected.
+In `df_1` above, results can be inspected but it would be hard to diagnose where code went wrong if results were unexpected.

 ```
 df_1 |> count(dt_excel, dt_clean)